mariellefoster/plots_and_projects/README.md

 ## Weekly News
 - Curated collection of periodicals that only have weekly or monthly news
 - Save you from daily drama

+## Reclaimed words and phrases vs. Toxicity
+- Using google api